bosea/spark-unit-testing/README.md

        the suite).
 You can also have nested suites - slightly more advanced but a very handy approach when testing a large platform.
        You can read more about beforeAll and afterAll here: http://doc.scalatest.org/1.0/org/scalatest/BeforeAndAfterAll.html
   - 1.3 Similarly, Spark Context is stopped at the end of the test suite via a call to afterAll().

+2. Coming back to our test suite: DistanceFromCentroidTests, let's look at the actual test:
+    ```
+    // 2. an actual test
+    test("Testing calcDistance using a shared Spark Context") {
+      val sum = DistanceFromCentroid.calcDistance(sc, vPointsRdd, centroid)
+      val expected = sqrt(14.0) + sqrt(30.0) + sqrt(104.0) + sqrt(90.0)
+      assert(sum === expected)
+    }
+    ```
+   This is very similar to regular ScalaTest syntax.
+The only difference is that we are invoking a test on a RDD using the local shared SparkContext supplied to us by spark-testing-base.
+We are testing DistanceFromCentroid.calcDistance(...) method that takes a RDD of points, a centroid and calculates the sum of inidividual distances from the centroid.
+Notice how we expressed the expected value.
+Since there were 4 points defined in vPointsRdd, we put in sqrt(each point's distance from centroid) for each point.
+This is just an individual choice - it helps with code readability by another person as to how the expected value is calculated.

+That's it.
+Happy testing!

+## Spark Performance Testing with spark-perf
+Coming

 # References

 Spark testing: